Neiscafe/TheOneApp/README.md

 ![character_description_2](https://user-images.githubusercontent.com/110692081/204357567-eea7534e-0718-4769-b238-18e88616b5c5.png)

-This is the bottom part of the screen, that is shown when you scroll down.
+This is the bottom part of the screen that's shown when you scroll down.
 It has a quotes button, which redirects to a screen showing all the quotes from the selected character.

 ![character_quotes](https://user-images.githubusercontent.com/110692081/204357645-6a3c248b-950e-4406-85f5-8189833fc33f.png)